bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 As we see, each of the vertical lines of dots climbs about as high and descends about as low from the red line (where the residual is zero).
 This means that the variance is homogenous.
 It's not perfect, but we're not looking for perfect, we're looking for "close enough".

 The other test is Levene's Test.
-- H0: The null hypothesis is that the archetype variances are the same as the overall group variances
+- H0: The null hypothesis is that the archetype variances are the same as the overall group variances.
 - H1: The alternative is that there is at least one archetype that has a significantly different variance than the rest of the group.

 ![Levene's Test](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%202%20-%20Predict%20Cost%20of%20Modern%20Deck/images/2_Levenes_Test_for_ANOVA_Between_Deck_Prices_Results.PNG> "Levene's Test")